Jminic81/Dogs7/Readme.md

 The flaws described above were deemed insignificant for this exercise and were not treated.

 As of November 2016, the American Kennel Club (AKC) recognizes 202 different breeds of dogs; however, the data set shows 344 unique breeds.
-That is because there are many listings for "mixed" (re: figure below), for "designer" dogs like Labradoodles (cross between Labrador Retriever and Poodle = temperment of Lab but don't shed), and some for breeds that are not recognized by the AKC.
+That is because there are many listings for "mixed" (re: Figure 1), for "designer" dogs like Labradoodles (cross between Labrador Retriever and Poodle = temperment of Lab but don't shed), and some for breeds that are not recognized by the AKC.
 Additionally, there appears to be a lack of standard nomenclature.
 For example, some abbreviations resulted in duplicates, and "puppy" and "tag" appear but only twice in the 2016 dataset.

+Figure 1:  Breed Count
 ![alt text](https://github.com/Jminic81/Dogs7/blob/master/dogbar.png)

 Frequency for Color and DogName were measured but as expected, color was predominantly black, brown, white or mixes thereof, and DogName was varied and in many cases amusing.